Control plane scaling

 Prerequisites

-- Refer to the metrics listed in the above horizontal scaling section.
+- Refer to the metrics listed in the preceding horizontal scaling section.
 When you notice an uptick in those metrics steadily over a period of time, then proceed with scaling the server nodes horizontally.

 - Leveraging Terraform and the relevant providers can make the implementation much quicker.
 Configuring these components from scratch is out of scope of this document, however below are links get you started.

-Should I use the Nomad autoscaler?
+Should the Nomad Autoscaler be used?

-It is not recommended to use the autoscaler for scaling the server nodes from 3 to 5.
+It is not recommended to use the Autoscaler for scaling the server nodes from 3 to 5.
 There are several reasons for this:

 - Managing a fluctuating number of server nodes can introduce unnecessary complexity in maintaining quorum and overall cluster health.

-Instead, it is generally recommended to only increase the number of server nodes via Terraform based on careful evaluation of your cluster's performance and needs.
+Instead, it is generally recommended to only increase the number of server nodes using Terraform based on careful evaluation of your cluster's performance and needs.
 This approach allows for more controlled and deliberate scaling decisions, ensuring the continued stability and efficiency of your Nomad cluster.

 Enhanced read-only replica nodes